XI754-AbhishekDalakoti/yes-genie-testautomation/yes-genie-testautomation-GenieAPITests/README.md

 5. Write your stepDefinitions under "src\test\java\stepDefinitions"

-6. Write your pages under the "src\test\java\pages"
+6. Write your helper under the "src\test\java\helper"

 7. Create a runner to run the cucumber tests under the "src\test\java\"